AAC-Open-Source-Pool/MailMind/README.md

 ## Improvements

-Mailify aims to expand into a full-featured productivity assistant.
+Mailmind aims to expand into a full-featured productivity assistant.
 Future improvements may include:

 - Integration with additional email services (Outlook, Yahoo, etc.)
 - Advanced NLP for smarter event detection and sentiment analysis